darcemac/darcemac.github.io/index.md

 promo:
   heading: Who is Bliss Colour and Design?
   image: "/images/uploads/interior.jpg"
+  description: |-
-  description: Bliss Colour & Design was started by Meagan Bliss BArch(Hons) in Dunsborough
-    2015, with a background as an architect and a passion for paint it became obvious that the south-west was lacking expertise in colour, style and construction knowledge so I struck out on my own to provide this service in a flexible and effective manner.
+    Bliss Colour & Design was started by Meagan Bliss BArch(Hons) in Dunsborough 2015, with a background as an architect and a passion for paint it became obvious that the south-west was lacking expertise in colour, style and construction knowledge so I struck out on my own to provide this service in a flexible and effective manner.

+    Fundamentally my design business aims to assist people through the construction process to make their personal style and vision for their project a reality within the constraints of time, budget and the practicalities of building.

 ---